-Step 2: The "InstallShield Wizard" shows up, and it will go to the next screen for a while.
+Step 2: The Avance AC97 Audio setup InstallShield® wizard shows up, and it will go to the next screen for a while.

 Step 3: You will now see the welcome screen and its dialogue box.
 Click "Next>" to go on.